Information about Las Casas Filipinas De Acuzar

 The open-air museum features old Kundiman songs at Paseo de Escolta, while the ground floor contains the Fotografia de la Escolta, a shop providing visitors the opportunity to take photos dressed up on Philippine’s traditional costumes.

-The edge of Las Casas contains a seaside beach resort, facing the West Philippine Sea and offers water sports activities to tourist with beach access.
+The edge of Las Casas contains a seaside beach resort, facing the West Philippine Sea and offers water sports activities to travelers with beach access.